top of page

 Mainstage Plenary - Beyond the First 100 Days: Economic Policy Shaping

 From trade and tariffs to workforce investments, economic policies set the stage for job creation, business success and worker opportunities.
-This session will feature a dynamic Q&A with national experts on the impact of other policy areas on the workforce, and workforce on those.
-It will also include an interview with leading policymakers, offering insights on the legislative landscape, economic policy priorities, and what’s next for workers and businesses.
+This session will feature a dynamic Q&A with national experts on the impact of economic policy areas on the workforce.
+It will also include an interview with a leading policymaker, offering insights on the legislative landscape, economic policy priorities, and what’s next for workers and businesses.

 Networking Break